delabassee/odl2021-lab/lab4-preview.md

 ## Preview Features & Helidon

-Likewise, to use Preview Feature in Helidon, those should be enabled at both compile-time and runtime.
+Likewise, to use a Preview Feature in Helidon, those should be enabled at both compile-time and runtime.

 #### Compile-time configuration